Knitting and Crochet Patterns

-See below for all my published Knitting Patterns, including patterns published in Knitting Magazines around the world!
+See below for all my published Knitting and Crochet Patterns, including patterns published in Magazines around the world!

 This free pattern is available as a download on Patreon as well as Ravelry.
 If you would like an accessible large-print version of the pattern, please use the Patreon download link above.